binkuolou/PgD-ULM/README.md

 ## Key Features
 * **High-similarity outputs**: High similarity of structure and width distributions of generated PSFs compared to the nonlinear experimenta MBs PSF.
 * **Parameter-guided generation**: Direct integration of physical ultrasound parameters into the diffusion process, allowing for generation of MBs under differetn conditions.
-* **Null parameter strategy**: Strategy to diverse imaging conditions with one datasets.
+* **Null parameter strategy**: Strategy to handle diverse imaging conditions with one dataset.

 ## Usage